sematext/docs/docs/logs/archiving.md

 If the file creation was successful Logs App will attempt to delete it.

-For those reasons, the following credentials must be given to the bucket when saving AWS S3 settings:
+For these reasons, the following credentials must be given to the bucket when saving AWS S3 settings:

   - `s3:GetObject`